mattarderne/snowflake-starter/README.md

 The [first_run_drop.sql](/first_run_drop.sql) file will drop all objects created by [first_run.sql](/first_run.sql)

-# Sources
+# Why

-Taking inspiration from [Calogica.com](https://Calogica.com) and following the advice of [Fishtown Analytics](https://blog.fishtownanalytics.com/how-we-configure-snowflake-fc13f1eb36c4), this SQL statement will configure your Snowflake instance with a nicely configured and scalable platform for further development.
+* Taking inspiration from [Calogica.com](https://Calogica.com) and following the advice of [Fishtown Analytics](https://blog.fishtownanalytics.com/how-we-configure-snowflake-fc13f1eb36c4), this helps you configure your Snowflake instance with a nicely configured and scalable platform for a POC or even a scalable base.
+* Read my writing on the topic of Data Systems at [groupby1](groupby1.substack.com/)